 Not all high-risk loans are bad, they say, and it’s not just banks that say so.
 Consumer advocates want more people to have access to loans, while economists see that tight credit plays an important role in containing economic growth.
 Maybe subprime mortgages are the medicine that the economy needs.
 Or maybe the subprime is such a slippery slope that it’s better not to go there.
 Is it possible to make the right amount of risky loans?

-The uptick in subprime mortgages was faster in auto loans, although it is still below its pre-crisis peak.
+The uptick in subprime mortgages was faster in personal finance, although it is still below its pre-crisis peak.
 In addition to granting loans to more borrowers with low credit scores, US auto lenders.
 UU They have made the terms more flexible by giving consumers up to seven years to pay and allow them to use refunds from the manufacturers of use for a down payment.
 Three of the largest auto lenders, Ally Financial Inc., Santander Consumer USA Holdings Inc. and Credit Acceptance Corp, have had to reserve more money to cover delinquent loans, as banks have warned that the auto loan market will is overheating

 The amount of delinquent auto loans has increased and federal regulators have said it is an area they are monitoring.
 Online lenders, after years of lending to small businesses that had annual interest rates of 100 percent or more, are now experiencing a shock after being burned by the losses and struggling to secure sufficient capital.
 The image is different, however, in mortgage loans.
 Bank executives, including Jamie Dimon of JPMorgan Chase & Co., have said that the massive increase in the regulation of mortgage loans has meant that many people who buy homes for the first time have been excluded from the market.
 Even so, the return of bonds backed by higher-risk mortgage packages, now known as non-mortgage loans, has some regulators worried.